BryanSoltis/2022-CodeOnTheBeach/Lab4/README.md

-# Lab 4 - Call an Azure Function and Post to Teams/Slack
+# Lab 4 - Call an Azure Function and Post to Slack

 ## Overview
-This lab will create an Azure Logic App to create an Azure Containers Instance on a schedule.
-This lab demonstrates scheduler functionality, the Azure Container Instances connector, and the Control connector.
+This lab will create an Azure Logic App that processed text using an Azure Function.
+After processing, the workflow will post a message to a Slack chnnel.

 ## Instructions
 1. Create an Azure Function